 Whichever weight you choose, be sure to get one that is soft so it can double for ball slams and not bounce back and hit you in your pretty face!

 Kettlebells are so versatile and compact, making them a must-have for your home gym.
-Here is a tutorial on the most basic kettlebell movement–the swing.

 If you plan on lifting heavier weights at some point, get yourself a rack.
 Bench press, squats, and the likes are much more efficient.